 With the exception of Skype, all of these are network and discovery services and specific to a particular network.
 Therefore we will ignore them for the purpose of switching between networks, similar to ICMP traffic.
-We will analyze how Skype can be migrated to a different network in Section 3.4.1.
-For the remainder of this paper, we will focus exclusively on TCP flows unless mentioned otherwise.
+We will analyze how Skype can be migrated to a different network in Section III.D.1.
+For the remainder of this paper, we will focus on TCP flows, unless mentioned otherwise.
+Using the port number of the server, we divide external TCP flows into three categories: